 We did the research, and Moringa is said to provide ten times more vitamin A than carrots!

-Not only that, Moringa also contains vitamin B and essential fatty acids, crucial to nurture the hair and stimulate growth.
+Not only that, Moringa also contains vitamin B and essential fatty acids, which are crucial to nurture the hair and stimulate growth.

 All of these nutrients will help develop healthy cells in the body.

 Moringa Oil For Skin Lightening of Dark Spots

 Moringa oil’s significant amount of vitamin C helps lighten skin tone and reduce dark spots.
 On top of this, it has promising effects on skin aging, owing to its abundance of antioxidants that protect against bacteria and oxidative damage that may occur in the skin.

 This makes the moringa seed oil highly effective against many skin diseases.
 (Source)

 Moringa oil is great for so many other things also, my husband uses a little topical oil on his knees after the gym since they swell.